goshippo/shippo-python-sdk/docs/sdks/carrieraccounts/README.md

     test=False,
 ))

-if res.carrier_account is not None:
+if res is not None:
     # handle response
     pass